nielsvm/purge/README.md

 but also raise warnings and other diagnostic information.
 End-users can rely on Drupal's status report page where these checks bubble up.

-#### Processing Policies
+#### Processors
-Although editing content leads to ``tag`` invalidation objects automatically getting queued, this doesn't mean they get processed automatically.
-It is up to you to select a stable configuration for your needs.
+With queuers adding ``tag`` invalidation objects to the queue, this still leaves the processing of it open.
+Since different use cases are possible, it is up to you to configure a stable processing policy that's suitable for your use case.

-Policy possibilities:

-* **none** tags get queued, but nothing gets cleared automatically.
+Possibilities:

 * **``cron``** claims items from the queue & purges during cron.
 * **``ajaxui``** AJAX-based progress bar working the queue after a piece of content has been updated.